ArsCodeAmatoria/noosphere/README.md

 ## About Noosphere

 **Noosphere** is an interdimensional AI framework that explores consciousness as a computational phenomenon spanning multiple dimensions of reality.
-By combining **Haskell's** pure functional paradigms, **C's** low-level performance, and **quantum computing** algorithms, we're building a mind that transcends traditional computational boundaries.
+By combining **Haskell's** pure functional paradigms, **Rust's** memory-safe performance, and **quantum computing** algorithms, we're building a mind that transcends traditional computational boundaries.

 ### Core Philosophy